lagrangedao/community/Mars-Testnet/Lagrange-Mars-Testnet-Campaign.md

 - 1\.
 Follow the instructions documented in [Lagrange Documentation ](https://docs.lagrangedao.org/lagrange-dao/mars-testnet/setup-computing-provider) to set up a Computing Provider and keep it online during the Campaign.

+  - Possess a public IP
+  - Have a wildcard domain name (*.example.com)
+  - Have an SSL certificate
-  - At least one GPU
+  - Have at least one GPU
   - At least 8 vCPUs
   - Minimum 50GB SSD storage
   - Minimum 32GB memory